MPTCP-FreeBSD/L4S-LLM/llm_framework/README.md

 is structured to be a linear combination of selected bitrate and the stall when downloading the corresponding chunk.

 # Code Structure
-- `artifacts`: This directory stores some artifacts, e.g., result files.
+- `data`: This directory stores some data, e.g., result files.
    - `exp_pool`: This directory stores the experience pool files, which will be used for LLM adaptation.
    - `results`: This directory stores the result files.